svvoii/django_tuto/README.md

 ]
 ```

-Once the server is started, the debug toolbar will be visible on the right side of the page.
-The debug toolbar is very useful for analizing the SQL queries to the database.
+#### Once the server is started, the debug toolbar will be visible on the right side of the page.
+The debug toolbar is very useful, especially for analizing the SQL queries to the database.

-##### Models (database models)
+## Models (database models)

 Models are used to store and retrieve data from the database.
 - Introduction to data modeling.
 - Example of an e-commerce data model.